Tom's Guide Verdict

 Samsung Galaxy Z Fold 2 review: Verdict

-The Samsung Galaxy Z Fold 2 is the quintessential example of a company listening to its customers and delivering a wide range of improvements they asked for.
-At $2,000, this is a phone that's still very much for early adopters, but the Z Fold 2 seems a lot less like a prototype and more like a viable product.
+Overall, though, the Samsung Galaxy Z Fold 2 is the quintessential example of a company listening to its customers and delivering a wide range of improvements they asked for.
+Even at its reduced $1,799 price, this is a phone that's still very much for early adopters.
+At least the Z Fold 2 seems a lot less like a prototype and more like a viable product.

-Overall, I am really impressed with what Samsung has accomplished here.
+Overall, I am really impressed with what Samsung has accomplished with the Galaxy Z Fold 2.
 This is clearly the best foldable phone yet and a sign of great things to come in the category.